PhD in Clinical Psychology

 Please see the Student Admissions, Outcome, and Other Data page for more information about our selection process and some characteristics of our current student body and their accomplishments.
 Specifics about the program can be found on the detailed program description page.
 Previous internship placements and employment outcomes can be found here.

-Request more information to receive application materials, financial aid forms and a graduate catalog.
+Request more information to receive application materials, financial aid forms, and a graduate catalog.

 PLEASE NOTE: We require the GRE Subject Test as a part of your application